AliceSommer/Pipeline_Microbiome/README.md

 10,000 possible randomization of the intervention assignment is also generated directly after matching.

-Note 1: the matching functions [Stephane\_matching.R](misc/Stephane_matching.R) were written in Rcpp by Dr. Stéphane Shao.
-Note 2: other matching strategies are valid.
-The researcher should take the conceptual hypothetical experiment into account when choosing its strategy.
-Note 3: to make the matching easier we re-formated/coded the original KORA variables.
+*Note 1*: the matching functions [Stephane\_matching.R](misc/Stephane_matching.R) were written in Rcpp by Dr. Stéphane Shao.\\ *Note 2*: other matching strategies are valid.
+The researcher should take the conceptual hypothetical experiment into account when choosing its strategy.\\ *Note 3*: to make the matching easier we re-formated/coded the original KORA variables.
 See [`misc/format_KORA_variables.R`](misc/format_KORA_variables.R) file.

 Stage 3: Analysis